ablakerose/ablakerose.github.io/_posts/2020-03-29-what_do_wealth_and_poverty_really_mean.markdown

 permalink:  what_do_wealth_and_poverty_really_mean
 ---

-This is the questions economist Manfred Max-Neef used to confront extreme poverty, unemployment and housing insecurity plaguing Latin America in 1985.
+This is the question economist Manfred Max-Neef used to confront extreme poverty, unemployment and housing insecurity plaguing Latin America in 1985.
 Through his Human Scale Development model, Neef argues economic development needs to be rooted in people, not production.
 Wealth comes from satisfaction of nine fundamental human needs: protection, affection, identity, understanding, subsistence, leisure, participation, creation, and freedom.
 In contrast, when one or more of those needs goes unfulfilled, the deficiency is evidence of poverty.

 **Why does knowing about needs matter?**